tomasgreen/Snurra/README.md

 # Snurra
-Snurra - A JS button spinner
+Snurra - A JS spinner